Radivarig/nodejs-examples/webpack-intro.md

 #webpack
 Module bundler (many modules `=>`single file.js)

-* assuming you have `package.json`, install and auto-save to its dependency list
+* assuming you have `package.json`, install and auto-save to its dependencies list
 ```
 $ npm install webpack --save
 ```